datacarpentry/sql-socialsci/_episodes/09-Joins.md

 > >
 > > 1.
 You only have to substitute **q.value** for **s.Q1** in the `GROUP BY` clause.
 Essentially the same results are returned but now they are in alphabetical order of the Quustion1 value column text.
 > >
 > > 2.
-Because there are no conflicts in the column names between the two tables you don't really need the alias' for the tables.
-Includingthe alias' adds clarity and readability to the SQL, especially if you are selecting several columns from each of the tables.
+Because there are no conflicts in the column names between the two tables you could write the query without using alias' for the tables.
+Including the alias' adds clarity and readability to the SQL, especially if you are selecting several columns from each of the tables.
 > >
 > {: .solution}
 {: .challenge}